By: SK Shillcutt, MD, FASE

 Common echocardiography findings after unclamping during liver transplantation associated with right ventricular failure are right ventricular dilation, right ventricular dysfunction, intraatrial septal bowing to the left, right to left shunting through a patent foramen ovale, worsening tricuspid regurgitation from baseline, pulmonary hypertension, microemboli consistent with air and/or debris, and acute thromboemboli.

 The more recently reported phenomenon of intraoperative cardiopulmonary thromboembolism has been a major contributor to patients mortality and morbidity during and following liver transplantation.6,7 Although this is a rare event, it is often a lethal complication during orthotopic liver transplantation.
-Frequent clinical symptoms include systemic hypotenstion and concomitant rising pulmonary artery pressure, often leading to complete circulatory collapse.8 Retrospective studies show a relationship between cardiopulmonary-related mortality and initial (untreated) pre-orthotopic liver transplantation pulmonary hemodynamics.13 Additional pulmonary complications that arise from liver transplantation include heptaopulmonary syndromes and portopulmonary hypertension and generally believed to adversely affect outcome after liver transplantation.
+Frequent clinical symptoms include systemic hypotension and concomitant rising pulmonary artery pressure, often leading to complete circulatory collapse.8 Retrospective studies show a relationship between cardiopulmonary-related mortality and initial (untreated) pre-orthotopic liver transplantation pulmonary hemodynamics.13 Additional pulmonary complications that arise from liver transplantation include hepatopulmonary syndromes and portopulmonary hypertension and generally believed to adversely affect outcome after liver transplantation.
 Echocardiography is able to detect severe pulmonary hypertension syndrome, and information can be used to diagnose, treat and follow critical cardiac events during the intraoperative period.14,15,16

 1. Right heart failure is a complication of unclamping the vena cava during liver transplantation.